 Oak Island in Brunswick County, North Carolina — The American South (South Atlantic)

 Location.
-33° 54.517′ N, 78° 4.417′ W. Marker is in Oak Island, North Carolina, in Brunswick County.
-Marker is at the intersection of Country Club Road (State Highway 133) and Yaupon Drive, on the right when traveling south on Country Club Road.
+33° 54.667′ N, 78° 4.417′ W. Marker is in Oak Island, North Carolina, in Brunswick County.
+Marker is on Country Club Drive (State Highway 133) south of Yaupon Way, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Oak Island NC 28465, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Hurricane Hazel (approx. 0.2 miles away); Robert C. Ruark (approx. 3.1 miles away); Indian Trail Tree (approx. 3.1 miles away); Robert Ruark (approx. 3.2 miles away); Catalino Tingzon (approx. 3.2 miles away); Southport’s First Fire Alarm (approx. 3.2 miles away); Franklin Square (approx. 3.2 miles away); Mrs. Jessie Stevens Taylor (approx. 3.3 miles away).
+Fort Caswell (approx. 0.2 miles away); Robert C. Ruark (approx. 3.1 miles away); Indian Trail Tree (approx. 3.1 miles away); Robert Ruark (approx. 3.1 miles away); Catalino Tingzon (approx. 3.2 miles away); Franklin Square (approx. 3.2 miles away); a different marker also named Fort Caswell (was approx. 3.2 miles away but has been reported missing. ); Southport’s First Fire Alarm (approx. 3.2 miles away).

 1. Hurricane Hazel, October 1954.
 Event Summary from the National Weather Service, Raleigh, NC.
 (Submitted on February 29, 2008.)

 2. Worst Hurricane in North Carolina: 50 Years Later.
 2004 National Geographic News article by Willie Drye.
 (Submitted on February 29, 2008.)